1. Is there any legislation relating to working from home in your country?

 Bear in mind that this is a “right to ask, duty to consider”.
 An employer only has an obligation to consider the request and to consult with the employee if the request is rejected.
 With the employer's approval, the employee may work entirely or partially from home or from another location.

-The employer has a general duty of care pursuant to the Working Conditions Act (article 7:658 Civil Code).
 The employer must provide a healthy and safe workplace, irrespective of whether work is done at the workplace or home.
+This obligation follows from article 3 of the Working Conditions Act and the employer’s general duty of care under Article 7:658 of the Dutch Civil Code.
 In practice, the employer will make all necessary working tools and equipment available to the employee.
 Normally, this is taken care of in consultation with the occupational health and safety service and/or the company doctor.

 No. There is no statutory right to receive compensation for working from home, unless otherwise agreed upon, for example, in the employment agreement, the company policy or (if applicable) the collective bargaining agreement.
 However, if the employee is required to work from home, not only must the employer ensure that the employee has a healthy and safe working place, the employer must compensate the employee for any reasonable additional costs incurred while working from home.
 The employer can claim tax exemptions for reimbursement of these costs and it is advised to check whether the Labour Costs Scheme (WKR) allows the employer to reimburse specific expenses against favorable tax rates.